 So you’re on the quest for a lush green lawn?
 Join the club.
 Green grass is like a passage of rites in the neighborhood.
-And I found a shortcut to getting it.
-Now I’ll tell you up front, you will have to work for it, but it’s a fast track to grow grass from seed in Florida sandy soil.
+And I found a shortcut to get it.
+Now I’ll tell you upfront, you will have to work for it, but it’s a fast track to grow grass from seed in Florida sandy soil.

 For years everyone on our block has complained that they couldn’t grow grass.
 We all had nice, green layers of weeds in the summer when rain was bountiful.
 One of my neighbors put down sod three times in the last 10 years.
 The struggle is real.

 I almost coveted those tall blades of St. Augustine lushness I’ve seen growing in some higher-end neighborhoods.
 But I don’t have an irrigation system so St. Augustine grass is not even thinkable.
 Plus, the maintenance of St. Augustine grass is a beast.
 You have to stay on top of pests, watering and fertilizing.
 You want a beautiful grassy oasis, but don’t have the time nor finances for all that.
 I know, me too.

 This post contains affiliate links.
 If you make a purchase after clicking on a product link, I make a small commission at no cost to you. for more information view my policy here.

 So what’s a girl to do when you want the look of St. Augustine but a tight budget?
 Research, research, research.
 When you want something bad enough, sometimes you have to will it into existence and most times that involves figuring it out.

 I looked into every grass variety you could think of and discovered Argentine Bahia (not to be confused with Pensacola Bahia) grass grows well in Florida, is drought resistant so it doesn’t need an irrigation system, doesn’t have a lot of pest problems AND it resembles St. Augustine.

 So, of course, a girl like me says sign me up.

 Seeding vs Sodding your Florida lawn